BenNesson/DevBlog/content/about/index.md

 - I got cats
 - Too many Nerf guns
 - Old technology rules, I still use my Zune and just put LineageOS on an old Fire tablet I got for 15 bucks at a rummage sale
+- I don't use generative AI.
+If I'm putting my name on it, I wrote it.
+To the best of my knowledge[^14] Everything on this page is, and will always be, 100% human-written.

 [^1]: The first SDSU, in South Dakota; not those jokers in California who think San Diego's a State.
 Go Jackrabbits.
 [^2]: Domino's